aidanbx/coralai/README.md

 - **Paper:** https://direct.mit.edu/isal/proceedings/isal/35/82/116945
 - **Recording of Presentation:** https://www.youtube.com/watch?v=RuLQRgi6YSU&t=514s
 - **Workshop Discussion on Machine Love and Human Flourishing:** https://www.youtube.com/watch?v=tfQhXOBchKY

-# Code Organization
-### ./
-- Here is where you create a new experiment and run it.
-- ./nca_slim.py is a simple example experiment
-### ./fluvia
-- This is the module

 # Contact